 Connellsville is a somewhat small city located in the state of Pennsylvania.
 With a population of 7,515 people and four constituent neighborhoods, Connellsville is the 174th largest community in Pennsylvania.
-Connellsville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Connellsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Connellsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Connellsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Connellsville is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Connellsville who work in office and administrative support (12.84%), sales jobs (10.57%), and management occupations (10.09%).

 The percentage of people in Connellsville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.68% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Connellsville in 2010 was $19,800, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,200 for a family of four.

 The people who call Connellsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Connellsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Connellsville include Italian, Irish, Polish, and English.